Pak84/Patches/README.md

 # Patches
-Patches that aren't in the main release yet
+Patches made by community members and myself that aren't in the main release or haven't been added yet.